About This Course

 Course Syllabus & Topics

 Experience with Python is helpful (but not required).
-However, programming experience in some language (such as R, MATLAB, SAS, Mathematica, Java, C, C++, VB, or FORTRAN) is expected.
+However, programming experience in some language (such as R, MATLAB, SAS, Mathematica, Java, C, C++, or VB) is expected.
 In particular, participants need to be comfortable with general programming concepts like variables, loops, and functions.

 1. Introduction to Python